HarvestHaven/Harvest-Haven-Store/README.md

 ## Install

 This is the first command you should run after cloning the repo.
-It will build the `node_modules` directory and download all necessary packages needed for development as specified in `package.json`.
+It will build the `node_modules` directory and download all necessary packages needed for development as specified in [package.json](https://github.com/HarvestHaven/Harvest-Haven-Store/blob/master/package.json).

+    yarn install

 ## Start